- 1 Who is Park Seo-bo?

 Park organized several exhibitions including the brand-new concept called Ecole de Seoul between 1975 and 1999 as well as “Independents” between 1973 and 1980.
 He also organized Contemporary Art Festivals in cities across South Korea.

 However, Park failed the election to become the chairman for the second term, and he used that opportunity out of the office to focus on himself and improve his painting skills.
 He had a studio in Anseong, which he had built in 1981, which is where he created his famous painting series Ecriture.

 According to Park Seo-bo, the three-part series Ecriture started by clearing his mind, a connecting meditative practice of the painting process.

-Back in the 1960s, Korea was going through rapid change, and then-President Park Chung-hee was crying out for Korean-style democracy and broadcasters showed Korean images such as saekdong jeogori (traditional Korean jacket with polychrome stripes) and dancheong (traditional multicolored paintwork on wooden buildings).
+Back in the 1960s, Korea was going through rapid change.
+Then-president Park Chung-hee was crying out for Korean-style democracy and broadcasters showed Korean images such as Saekdong Jeogori5 (traditional Korean jacket with polychrome stripes) and Dancheong6 (traditional multicolored paintwork on wooden buildings).
 But it made me wonder what Korean is.
 I realized that traditional is not something you can see or touch, but it is more spiritual.
 I knew I had to explore the world on my own, instead of just inheriting tradition.
 In the course, I had to empty myself as a way to meditate and control my mind.

 Video: Park Seo-Bo speaks about his work

 The early Ecriture paintings were influenced by his son practicing penmanship.
 In 1967, Park watched as his then-three-year-old son practices handwriting with a pencil on a square paper.
 His son was writing and erasing his work on many occasions, trying to fit letters into the grid, but with no success.